Signal Recovery From Product of Two Vandermonde Matrices: Phase-aware Measurements

 \subsection{Derivation of \textbf{R1}}

 As observed in \cite{twc2023}, element $y_j$ in \textbf{R1} can be seen as a sample $y_j = f(z_j)$ of the rational function

 The polynomial $u(z)$ can be further expressed as

 Obviously, if some elements in $\bm g$ are zero then $s$ is just reduced to a smaller value.
 Thus, without loss of generality (WLOG), we will at first assume that $\bm g$ contains no zeros and later, when necessary, comment on the impact of an unknown reduced $s$ on some developments in this work.
-Furthermore, throughout this work, we also assume that $\bm \theta$ contains no zeros.
+Furthermore, throughout this work, we also assume that the elements in $\bm \theta$ are distinct (otherwise at least two columns in $\bm V(\bm \theta)$ are identical) and that none of them is zero.